nodejh/hugo-theme-mini/README.md

 ## Tags page

 Use the tags page to show all post's tags.
-You can create the file `/content/tags/index.md` and set `hidden = true`.
+You can create the file `/content/tags/index.md` and set `hidden = true` so that the page does not show on your home page or other lists of pages.

 For example: